 Below are some sample pages.

-The complete digital version of Making Pictures Speak will be available soon, to be quickly followed by the hardcover text.
+The complete digital version of Making Pictures Speak is now available.
 In the meantime, the following are synopsis of the individual chapters, as well as Teasers of each chapter that you may download, sample and peruse at your leisure.